 Note: If lavender makes you drowsy, this may not be a good option for you, since it may make it unsafe to operate a vehicle.

 8 Lavender Supplements (an alternate to essential oils)

 Another way to get the calming effects of lavender is through a supplement.

 A major pro to using lavender supplements are that they are far and away the easiest way to get lavender into your body.
 They are also the mode of delivery that most studies on lavender use, so that may give you more confidence that you are getting what you need to feel better.

 You also don’t have to worry about skin allergies or irritations.
 It is also good if you don’t like the smell of lavender.

 Cons of Using a Lavender Suppement

-A con to using supplements to essential oils is that a bottle of essential oils will last you a lot longer than a bottle of supplements.
-Supplements would be an ongoing expense.
+A con to using supplements to essential oils is that a bottle of essential oils will last you a lot longer than a bottle of supplements, as most ways to use essential oils only requires a few drops, will last you a while.
+With a diffuser, you will also need to buy replacement filters periodically.
+On the other hand, supplements would be an ongoing monthly expense.
 You would also miss out on the lovely smell of lavender, but if the smell isn’t for you, or you are looking for something quick and simple to add to your daily routine, supplements might be right for you.

 Dose for a Lavender Supplement